8 Health Benefits Of Copper, Deficiency Signs, & Side Effects

 Image: Shutterstock

 As we discussed earlier, copper, along with iron, helps in the production of red blood cells.
 This builds your immunity.
-Deficiency in copper can lead to neutropenia, which is a lower amount of white blood cells – and research says this condition can cause one to fall ill more often.
+Deficiency in copper can lead to neutropenia, which is a lower amount of white blood cells – and research says this condition can cause one to fall ill more often as it reduces endurance and delays healing.
 These effects are more pronounced in infants, which is why they need to have sufficient copper levels more than anyone else (4).

 4. Promotes Metabolism